Being Boring: Background and composition

-The song is concerned with the idea of growing up and how people's perceptions and values change as they grow older.
+"Being Boring" is concerned with the idea of growing up and how people's perceptions and values change as they grow older.
 The title originated from a Japanese review that accused the duo of being boring, in reference to their "famously deadpan presentation".
 The phrase reminded Neil Tennant of a 1922 quotation by Zelda Fitzgerald, "she refused to be bored chiefly because she wasn't boring", which had been paraphrased on a party invitation from his friend Christopher Dowell in the 1970s.
-As teenagers in Newcastle, they had agreed that they wouldn't settle for boring lives.
+As teenagers in Newcastle, they had agreed that they would not settle for boring lives.

 In a 1993 interview, Tennant described "Being Boring" as "one of the best songs that we've written", and said that "For me it is a personal song because it's about a friend of mine who died of AIDS, and so it's about our lives when we were teenagers and how we moved to London, and I suppose me becoming successful and him becoming ill".

 "Being Boring" was written between 1989 and 1990.
 The track was originally demoed in a studio in West Glasgow, where the music for "My October Symphony", "The End of the World" and the unreleased "Love and War" were also written.
 Chris Lowe decided that the music should emulate Stock Aitken Waterman by going up a semitone into the chorus, to give it an uplifting feeling.
 The verse ends on G and goes up to A-flat instead of C for the chorus.

 The lyrics for the first verse, about the 1920s quote on the party invitation, and the second verse, about leaving Newcastle for London in the 1970s, had materialised by that point.
 Tennant wrote the final verse in 1990, in a rented room in Munich, wishing that his friend was still there.
 Tennant has called "Being Boring" an autobiographical elegy for his friend, Dowell, who died in 1989; the songs "It Couldn't Happen Here" (1987) and "Your Funny Uncle" (1989) deal with his illness and his funeral.